LIFE STORY

 Japanese audiences showed most interest when I turned to foreign policy questions, the Soviet Union/Russia especially.

-It forced me to realise how much of Japan’s prewar and wartime history had involved the Soviet Union.
+It made me realise how much of Japan’s prewar and wartime history had involved the Soviet Union.

-We Westerners were unduly focussed on the Pacific war.
+In the West we were more focussed on Europe and the Pacific war.

 Japan bitterly resented the way Moscow had for years held as labourers most of the Japanese solders they had captured in Manchuria in 1945.